Increasing Amount of Motorcycle Accidents Caused by Drivers’ Lack of Attention

 As an avid motorcyclist for over 40 years and as an experienced Pennsylvania Philadelphia motorcycle accident attorney, I carefully analyze date concerning motorcycle accident investigations.
 Many experienced motorcyclists understand and know that no matter how safe and proper one adheres to the rules of the roadway and motorcycle safety, many other drivers are simply not paying attention and fail to yield the right of way.

 Statistics indicate that the number of motorcycle accidents occurring throughout the United States and Pennsylvania continues to rise.
 In 2012, motorcycle fatalities throughout the United States increased by approximately 10%.
 From 1977 to 2011, the number of motorcycle accidents deaths per year doubled despite the fact that total traffic fatalities dropped in the same period.
+Our motorcycle accident lawyers discuss the increase in distracted driver accidents.

 Dramatic Increase in Motorcycle Accidents in 2012